ZanderZhan/ML-Project/README.md

 # GitHub Issue Report Classification

+## Environments
+1. Python 3.12.10 (Better to install Python 3.10-13!
+It works correctly on 3.12.10)
+2. Install dependencies: pandas, transformers ...

+## Dataset
+1. `dataset/raw`: contains the original dataset, do not edit these files
+2. `dataset/preprocess`: contains the dataset which has been processed by `scripts/preprocessing.by`

+To get the train data,
+1. you can simply unzip the `dataset/preprocess/github-labels-top3-803k-train.csv.zip`
+2. or you run the script `scripts/preprocessing.by`

 ## Models
 1. SVM
 2. ELECTRA

 ## RQs
  just 3 RQs, cause the project requirements said we just need to define 2-3 RQs,